lmestel/postcss-sort-container-queries/README.md

 ]).process(css);
 ```

-In this example, all your media queries will sort by A-Z order.
+In this example, all your container queries will sort by A-Z order.

-This sorting function is directly passed to Array#sort() method of an array of all your media queries.
+This sorting function is directly passed to Array#sort() method of an array of all your container queries.

 ### Sort configuration